 Some Examiners forgot to allow their candidates to present their topic.
 It is very important that no part of the test is omitted, as this can severely limit a candidate's marks.

-Examiners are reminded that, where a candidate presents his topic for two minutes and shows no sign of finishing his/her Topic presentation, the Examiner must interrupt and start the Topic conversation.
+Examiners are reminded that, where a candidate presents his topic for two minutes and shows no sign of finishing his/her Topic presentation, the Examiner must interrupt and follow this up with specific spontaneous questions related to the topic then move on to the Topic conversation.